 When NetApp restructured, I took the opportunity to head up to West Virginia to work as a technical writer for a government contractor.
 The first contractor wasn’t a very good fit for me, but it was a great learning experience in terms of what kind of corporate culture I need in order to thrive.
 I was happy to end up at ManTech, where I was contracted out to a secondary company working on an interesting project for NOAA.
 I was the only technical writer there, so I set and maintained all editorial standards.
 I created the first version of our group’s website and maintained our Facebook and Twitter pages.
 If anyone needed anything written or edited, I was their gal.

 In May of 2011, I returned to my home state of North Carolina to work for Red Hat.
 I began as a technical writer and then shifted into more of an editorial position.
-I am responsible for maintaining the content quality, editorial standards, taxonomy, and user feedback review of the Red Hat Customer Portal and other customer-facing communications.
-I love my job and think Red Hat is an awesome place to work!
+I am responsible for maintaining the content quality and editorial standards of the Red Hat Customer Portal and other customer-facing communications.
+I also assist IT with QA tasks related to our Drupal instance.

 In 2012, I graduated from West Virginia University with an M.A. in Professional Writing and Editing.
 It was a great program for me because of its flexibility.
 Inspired by my service as a Peace Corps Volunteer and a service-learning assignment from my first graduate professor, I decided to concentrate my studies on the intersection of rhetoric and behavior change.
 I presented a poster on my thesis topic at the first DC-area Health Communications conference.
 In both my thesis and my presentation, I argued that digital rhetoric, alongside behavior change communication theories and techniques, can play an important role in the fight against HIV/AIDS.
 I also provided the framework for an effective interactive health communication website that could be implemented within the existing framework of traditional prevention programs.
 My thesis, Rhetorical Bridges, is online through WVU.

 What’s next for me?
 That’s up to you!
 I am available to edit your content, whether technical or creative, or to design your website.
-Just drop me a line to let me know how I can help.
+Just drop me a line to let me know how I can help support your success.

 DaveKress.com showcases the musical stylings of one of the best drummers in North Carolina.